 Step 1

-Sift all the dry ingredients except the sugar, this makes the cake crumbs tender, and the batter will have fewer lumps.
+Sifting dry ingredients: Sift all the dry ingredients except the sugar.
+This makes the cake crumbs tender and the batter less lumpy.

 Step 2